 The USTTI’s overhead costs - program development expenses, salaries for our small staff, and institutional costs such as rent, utilities, and postage - are paid for by private sector contributions.
 The USTTI’s 2017 operating budget of $757,987 was tightly controlled so that all revenues raised by the USTTI in excess of overhead costs were used to provide additional travel and subsistence support for promising USTTI Scholars from many of the least developed countries.

 In addition to funding from the private sector, the USTTI received essential support from the Federal Government in 2017 to support the travel and subsistence needs of developing country leaders.
 Experts from the National Telecommunications and Information Administration (NTIA) of the U.S. Department of Commerce and the Federal Communications Commission (FCC), provided a total of nine courses, as well as in-kind support for the USTTI.
 International organizations such as the International Telecommunication Union (ITU) and the Organization of American States (OAS)/Inter American Telecommunication Commission (CITEL) also contributed additional travel funding support for nine USTTI Scholars in 2017.

 The USTTI is a 501(c)(3) non-profit corporation, meeting all requirements for charitable contributions.
-In 2013, the USTTI will need approximately $2,100,000 in order to provide travel and subsistence of qualified applicants who are unable to support their own participation in USTTI training.
-Corporations and organizations wishing to support the USTTI should contact Jim O’Connor and Mike Beirne at 1150 Connecticut Avenue, NW, Suite 702, Washington, DC 20036-4131, USA.
-Telephone: +1-202-785-7373, Fax: +1-202-785-1930, E-mail: firstname.lastname@example.org or email@example.com.
+In 2018, the USTTI will need approximately $1,500,000 in order to provide travel and subsistence needs of qualified applicants who are unable to support their own participation in USTTI training.
+Corporations and organizations wishing to support the USTTI should contact USTTI President Jim O’Connor at 1150 Connecticut Avenue, NW, Suite 702, Washington, DC 20036-4131, USA.
+Telephone: +1-202-785-7373, Fax: +1-202-785-1930, E-mail: firstname.lastname@example.org.